-- You’ll find the estimated value for your trade-in.
-This value remains valid for 30 days from when you begin your trade-in.
+- You'll find the estimated value for your trade-in phone.
+It's valid for 30 days (North America) or 14 days (Japan) from when you receive your new phone.

 - To add the new phone to your cart, tap or click Add to cart.

-- Check out to begin your trade in and complete your order.
+- To begin your trade-in and complete your order, check out.

 Tip: After you start your trade-in, you’ll get a confirmation email.
 Then, we’ll send you a kit with a pre-paid envelope so that you can send your old phone to us.

 You can find the status of your trade-in by selecting "Trade-in details" from your order history.

 - Confirmed: You started the trade-in process and got an email confirmation.